Added by Charles G O' Brien on December 19, 2019 at 7:30pm — No Comments

 Here is an article I wrote on my blog about traditional Irish musical instruments.
 I hope you like it.

 There are many instruments used today in Traditional Irish Music.
 Many have evolved over centuries; some are ancient, while some are much…Continue

 Added by ADRIAN McGRATH on April 16, 2018 at 12:00pm — No Comments

 I am a member of a ‘singing’ family and I was always very shy when asked to sing, so much so that for most of my life I didn’t really sing.
 About five years ago my son Davog, who lives in Lyon in the south of France, said to me, “Ma would you ever learn a couple of new songs and come over and join…Continue

 The oldest harp on which the ‘official’ national emblem of Ireland is based is housed in the Long Room at Trinity College, Dublin.
 Two other medieval harps that have also been preserved from that era, are housed in The Museum of Scotland: The Queen Mary Harp 15th century - and the Lamont Harp [date being…Continue

 Growing up on Long Island with two Irish-American parents was not a particularly Irish experience.
 Carmel Quinn records played on our stereo and were appreciated by all.
 My father regularly annoyed my mother by listening to bagpipe music.
-The truth was…Continue
+The truth was that my parents were American Irish who had lost contact with most…Continue

 My friends kid me about one of the websites I frequent, a place called Banjo Hangout (dot Org).
 It’s a place where banjo geeks like me go and talk about strings and rings, and pots and picks, and necks and woods and, well, banjo makers!
 And occasionally I receive messages from those fellow Banjo geeks – so I wasn’t too…Continue

 Added by Gerry Regan on February 6, 2014 at 9:24am — No Comments